 Rosemary essential oil, Rosmarinus officinalis, steam distilled from the aromatic leaves of the herb, has a strong, minty, herbaceous scent.
+From ancient times rosemary has been regarded as a token of remembrance.
 The name is derived from the Latin word Rosmarinus, which means “dew of the sea."
 The plant, considered sacred by the Romans, was used as a decoration for statues and paintings of the gods.
 In ancient Greece, statues were decorated with rosemary wreaths and students wore rosemary in their hair while studying--they believed it strengthened their memory.
 Rosemary is a member of the mint (Lamiacae) family, an aromatic family of herbs that includes lavender, basil, myrtle, mint, oregano, and sage.

 Rosemary essential oil has antiseptic, astringent, antibacterial, and antiviral properties.
 It helps balance oily or problem skin and is a beneficial additive to skincare products meant to soothe dry or oily skin, eczema, inflammation, and acne.
-Also known for its stimulating, soothing, and pain-relieving properties, a rosemary salve or massage oil can help alleviate aches and pains from sore muscles and joints.
+Also known for its stimulating, soothing, and pain-relieving properties, the topical use of rosemary oil has been found to improve blood circulation.
+A rosemary salve or massage oil can help alleviate aches and pains from sore muscles and joints.

 In hair care, rosemary is a good tonic for thinning hair and dandruff.
 Rosemary encourages the growth of strong healthy hair by improving blood flow to the scalp and stimulating hair follicles.
 It also moisturizes a dry scalp to relieve dandruff, helps increase manageability, and brings out highlights of dark hair.